 Today, the bookshop is staffed by a large team of volunteers, managed by Teresa Mitchell, under the oversight of the Trustees of the Bookshop, who are all members of Spring Road Evangelical Church.
 Some volunteers help in the shop itself, while plenty work behind the scenes and in our warehouse, packaging books for postage and hand-preparing our Mayflower Bible Lessons and other resources.

-In 2016, the bookshop will mark its 40th anniversary, God willing.
+In 2016, the bookshop marked its 40th anniversary, God willing.
 We can faithfully say that throughout the years, God has provided all the funds, resources and people needed to keep the work pressing ahead, for His Glory.

 We hope you find the bookshop useful, whether you shop online or visit us.